pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

     **If your trial doesn't output a `stimulus` parameter, its data will not be sent to the Pushkin database.** Future updates to the Pushkin Client may address this issue.

-The current experiment templates use only a few of [jsPsych's official included plugins](https://www.jspsych.org/7.3/plugins/list-of-plugins/).
+The current experiment templates use only a few of jsPsych's [available plugins](https://www.jspsych.org/latest/plugins/list-of-plugins/).
 Of course, for many experiments, you may want to use additional jsPsych plugins.
 After installing an experiment template, import the additional plugins at the top of your `experiment.js` (found in the experiment's `/web page/src` directory) in the same way as the plugins already included in the template.
 For example, if your experiment also uses the `survey-text` and `html-button-response` plugins, you would add:

 ```javascript
 import jsPsychSurveyText from "@jspsych/plugin-survey-text";